svenvc/zinc/repository/Zinc-Character-Encoding-Core.package/ZnLossyUTF8Encoder.class/README.md

  My convenience method #decodeBytesSingleReplacement: shows how to decode bytes so that only a single replacement character stands for any amount of illegal encoding between legal encodings.

+ When I encounter an illegal code point while writing, I output the encoding for the replacement character.

 Part of Zinc HTTP Components.